CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 Mobile App Experience

 Both apps are well-rated on the App Store and Google Play.
-CyberGhost's mobile app mirrors the desktop experience closely — same categorized servers, same Smart Rules functionality, same general feel.
+CyberGhost's mobile app mirrors the desktop version — same categorized servers, same Smart Rules, same feel overall.
 It's smooth and consistent.

-PIA's mobile app is capable but slightly more stripped-down compared to the desktop version.
-Split tunneling works well on Android; it's limited on iOS, though that's a platform restriction rather than a PIA failing.
-The interface is clean enough, but power features are less prominent on mobile.
+PIA's mobile app is capable but less feature-complete compared to desktop.
+Split tunneling works well on Android, though it's limited on iOS (that's an Apple restriction though).
+The interface is clean, but power features aren't as front-and-center.

 Edge: CyberGhost (slightly)